 New Gaylord maintains various insurance policies, including general liability and property damage insurance, as well as product liability, workers' compensation, business interruption, and other policies, which it believes provide adequate coverage for its operations.
 Various subsidiaries of New Gaylord are involved in lawsuits incidental to the ordinary course of their businesses, such as personal injury actions by guests and employees and complaints alleging employee discrimination.
 New Gaylord believes that it is adequately insured against these claims by its existing insurance policies and that the outcome of any pending claims or proceedings will not have a material adverse effect upon its results of operations or financial condition.

-New Gaylord may have liability under the Comprehensive Environmental Response, Compensation, and Liability Act of 1980, as amended ("CERCLA" or "Superfund"), for response costs at two Superfund sites.
+New Gaylord may have potential liability under the Comprehensive Environmental Response, Compensation, and Liability Act of 1980, as amended ("CERCLA" or "Superfund"), for response costs at two Superfund sites.
 The liability relates to properties formerly owned by Old Gaylord.
 In 1991, Old Gaylord and The Oklahoma Publishing Company ("OPUBCO"), a former subsidiary of Old Gaylord, entered into a distribution agreement (the "OPUBCO Distribution Agreement"), pursuant to which OPUBCO assumed such liabilities and agreed to indemnify Old Gaylord for any losses, damages, or other liabilities incurred by Old Gaylord in connection with such matters.
 Under the OPUBCO Distribution Agreement, OPUBCO is required to maintain adequate reserves to cover potential Superfund liabilities.
 In connection with the Restructuring, Old Gaylord will assign its rights under the OPUBCO Distribution Agreement to New Gaylord, and Old Gaylord will have a right of subrogation to New Gaylord's right to indemnification from OPUBCO.
+To date, no litigation has been commenced against New Gaylord, Old Gaylord or OPUBCO with respect to these two Superfund sites.